OmniQuestMedia/XXXChatNow/README.md

 ### Overview
-Cam aggregator is xCams base platform with affiliate cam services from xlovecam, stripcash, bongacam, chaturbate
+XXXChatNow.com is cam aggregator base platform with affiliate cam services from xlovecam, stripcash, bongacam, chaturbate, as well as its own models broadcasting worldwide through a contemporay platform.

 ### Version
 V1.0.3

 ### License
-Cam aggregator is a private project, it MUST be purchased and non-free product.
+XXXChatNow is a privately developed platform - built by models, for models and an savvy sex-positive VIP user.

 Struture

 - `api`: provides application restful apis, and manage application business
-- `user`: the website for end user, model, studio to acccess
+- `user`: the website is for end users, models, and select, ethical studios to acccess.
-- `admin`: the management website for administrator
+- `admin`: the management website is for administrators

 ### Contact
-- Email: `contact@adent.io`
+- Email: general@OQMINC.com
 ### Author

-- Sales: contact@adent.io
+- Sales: general@OQMINC.com
 - Technical: tuong.tran@outlook.com

 ## Setup